altocodenl/tagaway/readme.md

 ### Todo before launch

 - Formats.
-   - Add thumbnails for non-browser-native formats.
+   - Tests & update list of new image formats.
-   - Tests & update list of supported formats.
+   - Code, tests & update list of new video formats.

 - Import from Dropbox.